-It can also inform how we respond to those circumstances we cannot control which impact on mental health and wellbeing, such as drought and natural disasters.
+It can also inform how we respond to those circumstances, however we cannot control their impact on mental health and wellbeing, such as drought and natural disasters.

 The 2014-2019 Strategic Plan included a commitment to developing indicators to measure progress towards achieving six long-term outcomes identified in that plan.

 The reports focus on those measures which represent the mental health and wellbeing of all Queenslanders, including those living with mental illness, mental health problems and problematic alcohol and other drug use.